superseriousbusiness/gotosocial/CONTRIBUTING.md

 1. We *DO NOT ACCEPT* PRs from right-wingers, Nazis, transphobes, homophobes, racists, harassers, abusers, white-supremacists, misogynists, tech-bros of questionable ethics.
 If that's you, politely fuck off somewhere else.
 2. Any PR that moves GoToSocial in the direction of surveillance capitalism or other bad fediverse behavior will be rejected.
-3. Don't spam the chat too hard.
+3. Don't spam the general chat too hard.

 ## Setting up your development environment

 To get started, you first need to have Go installed.
-GTS was developed with Go 1.16.4, so you should take that too.
+GtS is currently using Go 1.17, so you should take that too.
 See [here](https://golang.org/doc/install).

 Once you've got go installed, clone this repository into your Go path.
 Normally, this should be `~/go/src/github.com/superseriousbusiness/gotosocial`.